dwhiffing/fury/content/aar/nf/nf4_jr/body.md

 slung his rifle over his should, and walked confidently down the hill.
 He wasn’t noticed until he was right in among the Russians, who quickly turned and trained the Kalashnikovs on him.
-The sergeant raised his had a called out in Russian, “Dobre noche\!”
+The sergeant raised his had a called out in Russian, “Dobre noche!”
 And then in English, “who is in charge here?”

 For a moment no one moved, and he began to fear that this crazy gamble